opentoonz/opentoonz_docs/source/applying_special_fx.rst

 To better set the origin position for each point, you can use the Deactivate option that lets you see the image without distortion.

-.. note:: The position of the four points and their origins can be also set by using arrow gadgets with handles at the ends in the work area (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ) and in the FX Settings preview as well.
+.. note:: The position of the four points and their origins can be also set by using arrow gadgets with handles at the ends in the viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ) and in the FX Settings preview as well.

 .. _linear_wave: